WorldMaker/butterfloat/docs/children.md

 To include the children of a component we use the `Children` system-defined component.
-This looks like a component to help remind that children may be dynamically bound and could change in the component's lifetime.
+This looks like a component to help remind us that children may be dynamically bound and could change in the component's lifetime.

 A simple example of a fancy list wrapper: